SikaiWang224/teamproject-/proposal.md

 - Federal Reserve announcements: stored in a folder named "announcements"
 - Stock prices and ETF returns: stored in a folder named "stock_data"
 - Final Dataset: stored in a folder named "final_data"

+#### Variable
+- The nearest fed announcement (event id variable)
+- Excess return (return minus market return)
+- Cumulative excess return for that asset during that event's time window (from t-10 up to t+10)
+- Sentiment of the corresponding fed announcement
+- Variable(s) that categorize the sentiment variable into smaller bins (e.g. High/Low, High/Middle/Low)

 #### Target variable
 Our target variables are the excess returns for the S&P 500 stocks and selected sector ETFs.
 We aim to find the correlation between these excess returns and the sentiment scores derived from the Federal Reserve announcements.